 - What have you already completed?
 Evidence that you are at the number you chose.

 - What obstacle is keeping you from moving forward?

 - What do you expect to happen when you take that next step?

 - When can we see what was learned by taking that step?

-With many teams and managers, we have added these 8 follow up questions to project documents and meeting agendas, asked for each person to complete the items before our team meeting and use these as updates and reporting.
+With many teams and managers, we had added these 8 follow-up questions to project documents and meeting agendas, asked each person to complete the items before our team meeting, and used these as updates and reporting.

 What you follow up on is what gets done.
 The 8 questions will serve as a scaffold to continue to make progress on your work.